InteractivePlus/EasyCrossPlatform_src/README.md

 With less code, developers can develop more safe code preventing memory leaks and debug less.
 EasyCrossPlatform also brings noticeable performance while enabling developers to develop codes fast and secure.
 ## Build
 This project is not even released with beta and it is still in its early stage of development.
+Remember that *currently xmake does not support running/compiling on ARM64 CPU*, so EasyCrossPlatform cannot work on ARM64, unless you perform a crossover compilation on your x86 / x64 machine
 If you cannot wait to see it,
 1) Enter the lib/mariadb directory and put the correct Files in the lib directory
 2) simply run xmake in the directory to generate a static/shared library that you can use.